jedda/ECIES/README.md

 ``[ephemeral public key (raw bytes)] + [message ciphertext] + [AES-GCM authentication tag]``

+### Example Usage

+Example code showing how to encrypt and decrypt is [available here](https://github.com/jedda/ecies-example).

 ### Companion Swift Playground

 A [companion Swift Playground project exists here](https://github.com/jedda/ecies-swift-playground) with instructions and examples of how to encrypt and decrypt data compatible with this package.